 #11.
 Shop tax-free during your Aqaba holidays

-When visiting Eilat is not an option, you can still steal a bargain in Jordan, because Aqaba has Duty Free Zones.
-Cheaper alcohol, cigarettes and gold.
-If you don’t feel like spending your money on those items, look for local handcrafted objects like jewellery made by bedouin women, handmade cloths or a new rug for your house.
+When visiting Eilat is not an option, you can still steal a bargain in Jordan because Aqaba has Duty Free Zones.
+Cheaper alcohol, cigarettes, and gold.
+If you don’t feel like spending your money on those items, look for local handcrafted objects like jewelry made by Bedouin women, handmade cloths or a new rug for your house.

 How to get to Aqaba?

 As mentioned above, Aqaba has its own airport, Aqaba airport also called King Hussein Airport.
 Although small, it is an international airport that serves a few places in Europe and the Middle East.
 Although Aqaba is mostly used for charter flights from big holiday companies, you can travel independently on a scheduled flight.
 Search online via Skyscanner for different options to Aqaba.
 You can also fly into Amman and then take a 1-hour flight to Aqaba.
 Or explore the country by highway, this will take 3-4 hours.

 You can also reach Aqaba by boat, although information is very limited.
 There is the day-ferry to Egypt and a cargo boat that also takes passengers across the Red Sea but the information is not confirmed.

 Everywhere in Jordan, you can take a taxi or rent a car.
 Buses are limited but Jett buses leave Amman on set times and take approximately 4 hours to reach Aqaba.